-Velocity has run to Chicago, where she’s meeting with guest-star Savage Dragon (who was still a Chicago police officer at the time).
-They help her investigate Charnel’s background and who he is and what motivates him.
-He catches up with her Chicago, and Dragon and his allies help her fight him.
-But she ends up leaving because she doesn’t want to put them in danger.
+Velocity has run to Chicago, where she meets with guest-star Savage Dragon (who was still a Chicago police officer at the time).
+Together they investigate Charnel’s background and who he is and what motivates him.
+He catches up with her in Chicago, and Dragon and his allies help her fight him.
+But she ends up leaving because she doesn’t want to put the others in danger.

 And then in the final issue, it’s the big showdown.
-Velocity realizes that she has nowhere left to run to, and it’s time face her fears head on.
+Velocity realizes that she has nowhere left to run to, and it’s time to face her fears head-on.

 Currently out of print, hopefully it will be made available (legally) digitally one day, as it’s a great companion to the later series.
 For now, if you’re interested, try EBAY